Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 • Do they write self-explanatory code rather than relying on comments to explain what the software is supposed to do?

-Ensure documentation is top of mind for any developer under consideration.
-Many don’t believe documentation is necessary, but to minimize business risks and maintain code properly, producing documentation is every bit as important as writing the code itself.
+Ensure documentation is top of mind for any developer being assessed.
+While some may not believe documentation is necessary, minimizing business risks and properly maintaining code is essential.

 Time Management